04 September 2006

 The image “http://www.loc.gov/wiseguide/sept03/images/labor-b.jpg” cannot be displayed, because it contains errors.

 That initial reticence of Cleveland's has now blossomed into a full denial of the value of labor and the worker in twenty-first century America.
 Unions?
 A joke.
 A labor movement?
 What's that?
 Worker's compensation?
 Fair wages?
 Benefits?
 Insurance?
 Vacation time?
 Job security?
 In the Age of the Corporation, the pursuit of profit has overshadowed everything else.
-Companies move production and customer support off-shore in the pursuit of ever-higher profits.
+Companies move production and customer support "offshore" (in every possible way, a repellent term), in the pursuit of ever-higher profits.
 CEOs make salaries many times over lower-ranking employees for the first time in decades.
 And who suffers in the pursuit of corporate expansion and profit: always the rank and file worker.
 Always.

 How did this happen?
-Well, the founding fathers put careful strictures on corporations, keeping them within states and denying them the right to buy and own other corporations.
-But one day, the Supreme Court allowed that corporations were persons, and therefore granted the right of freedom of speech, ownership, etc. The 50s and 60s especially marked a backlash--thanks in part to the labor movement and Teddy Roosevelt--against earlier corporate exploitation and indulgence, but with Reagan and deregulation, the backlash against the backlash has increased exponentially.
+Well, the founding fathers put careful strictures on corporations, keeping them within states and denying them the right to buy and own each other, i.e., other corporations.
+But one day, the Supreme Court allowed--and not even in an actual decision--that corporations were persons, and therefore were granted the right of freedom of speech, ownership, etc. The 1950s, and 60s, especially, marked a backlash against earlier corporate exploitation and indulgence, but with Reagan and deregulation, the backlash against the backlash has increased exponentially.
 Under the current occupant of the White House it has only gotten worse, as if you needed informing of that with the many scandals of corporate interests and the lobbyists who serve them.
 Your government serves corporations, not you.
 Your government does not care about you, your health, your livelihood, your job, your wages, your ability to feed your family, or your safety (remember the mine workers killed recently, none of the many violations reported were investigated.
-If those violations had been acted upon, those men would be alive today).
+If those violations had been acted upon, those men would be alive today.
+This is just an FYI.).

 But don't worry, be happy.
 There's always a silver lining in every dark cloud.
-Trust in the American Dream in a country where anyone can become President.
+Truest of the dreams is The American Dream.
+Trust in The American Dream, in a country where anyone can become President.
 Remember that we live in a society unburdened by class.
 Trust that progress is the driving engine of our time and that your representatives have your best interests in mind.
 Don't forget that when God closes a door, he always opens a window.
 In spite of everything, still believe that people are good at heart.
 And always remember that murder will out.

 2 comments: